sfu-dhil/ceww-docs/source/testing.rst

 DHIL Symfony applications use `PHPUnit Testing Framework`_ to run automated tests on the code components.
 PHPUnit manual is `here <https://phpunit.de/manual/6.3/en/index.html>`_.
 A comprehensive tutorial can be found `here <https://jtreminio.com/2013/03/>`_.

 .. note:: PHPUnit is enabled after installing Composer and CEWW specific composer dependencies.
 It should be located at ceww/vendor/bin/phpunit.
-If, for some reason, this is not the case, simply follow the installation guide `here <https://phpunit.de/manual/current/en/installation.html>`_.
-Make sure you use the right version (supporting PHP 5.5.9 or later).
+You can check the installation guide `here <https://phpunit.de/manual/current/en/installation.html>`_ for more details.

 1. Navigate into the ceww main directory.
 Check to see if the phpunit is active: